Last Words (How I Met Your Mother): Critical reception

+"Last Words" met with generally positive reviews from critics.
 Donna Bowman of The A.V.
 Club gave the episode an A, noting it "unpretentious, unobtrusive, funny, balanced, and shot through with genuine feeling and unexpected grace".

-Robert Canning of IGN gave the episode a rating of 8.5 out of 10.
-He said the episode built up on Bad News' momentum and had more roles in store for the rest of the main characters, but criticized Barney and Ted's efforts to lighten up Marshall as weak and worse during a funeral.
+Robert Canning of IGN rated the episode a 8.5 out of 10.
+He said the episode built on the momentum from "Bad News" and enjoyed the storyline, however he felt Barney and Ted's subplot was relatively weak.
+By contrast, Bowman found the subplot to feature the episode's best moment.